spbgovbr-vlibras/vlibras-web-browsers/README.md

 ```sh
 npm run gulp build:widget
 ```
 The build result will be present at widget/app/ folder.
+After it, you are ready to use the widget on your webpage.
+(Check it on [Using Widget on your page](#using-widget-on-your-page) section)

 #### Plugin